tyki21/Testing/README.md

 # color-schemes
-Where I would test all of my css pallettes
+Where I would test all of my css palettes